nicktruby/nicktruby/README.md

-## Hi there 👋
+## Hi there 👋 I'm Nick and welcome to my Github!

-I'm Nick, I'm a Junior Web Developer currently open to opportunities.
+I'm a Junior Web Developer currently open to opportunities.
 I live in Tamworth, Staffordshire but an open to relocation in South West England.

 I have a passion for tech, solving problems and being creative.
 I'm committed, eager to learn, and have a good balance of personality and professionalism.
 As an approachable and team oriented developer, I’m looking forward to joining and contributing to a progressive and innovative team.